 I think it’s safe to say that most of us love our tumblers.
 They save us countless hours of hand polishing as well as beautifully work-hardening the creations that we have laboured over.
 I must confess that when I first heard about putting my finished ring (before setting the stones!!) in the tumbler with all that steel shot, I thought that was the most insane thing I’d heard!
 But lo and behold, it came out looking better than I could ever have imagined.
 Now I use the tumbler all the time to finish pieces for a professional look.
 So, like any other tool that you have, show your tumbler some love by taking care of it.
 This means that you may need to decontaminate it sometimes if your jewellery is not coming out bright and shiny.

-When using your tumbler, the less expensive ones are better off with just plain water with maybe a drop or two of castile soap or Ivory.
-You can use burnishing compound in the higher quality barrels, but dilute it to 50% of the manufacturer’s suggested strength as it can be quite caustic and can contribute to barrel breakdown.
+Proper Usage: When using your tumbler, the less expensive ones are better off with just plain water with shaved Ivory bar soap.
+You can use burnishing compound, but dilute it to 50% of the manufacturer’s suggested strength as it can be quite caustic and can contribute to barrel breakdown.
 In the Workingsilver studio, we use plain water with a few shavings from a bar of Ivory soap, which works great!
 NEVER use detergent!
 We also use two pounds of shot in a three pound barrel for the best results in 30 minutes to two hours (with only 1 pound of shot in the barrel, you’ll be tumbling for 4-5 hours to get the same results).
 DO NOT USE ammonia, high alkaline solutions (borax), solvent based solutions (acetone, citrus cleaner), bleach, Liver of Sulfur, or mild chemicals in your tumbler barrel.
 These are all substances that will break down the rubber barrel and cause contamination.
 Change the soapy water in the barrel when it looks a bit grey (dirty).
 If you notice your pieces coming out with a yellow film or worse with black sludge on them, it’s time to decontaminate!